hpgbproductions/Yuri-int/README.txt

 IMPORTANT: This will only work correctly with a screen size of 1280x720.
 To make this compatible with other screen sizes, you will need to do a lot of work.

 You will need to use a wallpaper of Yuri for this to work.
-Use the base image found in @Resources.
+Use the base image found in @Resources (recommended), or your choice of "y_cg2".

 Run MAIN to use the interactive wallpaper.